M-Enes/cpp_notes/README.md

 He explains the concept of dynamic linking by linking glfw. \
 There is also a challenge question about preprocessor statements for dynamic and static compilation.

+## Making and Working with Libraries in C++ (Multiple Projects in Visual Studio) (51)

+In the video, it shown that how to create one solution and multiple projects then handle static linking process among them.